codedthemes/berry-free-react-admin-template/README.md

 ## Documentation

-Berry documentation help you out in all aspects from Installation to deployment - Soon it will be available.
+Berry documentation helps you out in all aspects from Installation to deployment - Soon it will be available.

 ## Technology Stack